nus-cs2103/website-base/admin/project-constraints.md

 </span>

-* **Constraint-Human-Editable-File**: The data should be stored locally and should be in a human editable text file.
-Use of relational or No-SQL databases are not allowed.<br/>
+* **Constraint-Human-Editable-File**: The data should be stored locally and should be in a human editable text file.<br/>
   %%**Reason:** To allow advanced users to manipulate the data by editing the data file.%%

 * **Constraint-OO**: The software should follow the Object-oriented paradigm.<br/>
   %%**Reason:** For you to practice OOP that you learned in the course.%%

+* **Constraint-No-DBSM**: Do not use a <tooltip content="Database Management System e.g., MySQL">DBMS</tooltip> to store data. %%**Reason:** Using a DBMS to store data will reduce the room to handle OOP techniques to manage data.
+It is true that most real world systems use a DBMS, but given the small size of this project, we need to optimize it for CS2103 module learning outcomes; learning DBMS-related LOs will have to be left to database modules or level 3 project modules.%%

 * **Constraint-Platform-Independent**: The software should work on the Windows, Linux, and OS-X platforms.
 Even if you are unable to manually test the app on all three platforms, consciously avoid using OS-dependent libraries and OS-specific features.<br/>
-  %%**Reason:** Peer testers can use any of these platforms.%%
+  %%**Reason:** Peer testers should be able to use any of these platforms.%%

 * **Constraint-No-Installer**: The software should work without requiring an installer.
 Having an optional installer is OK as longs as the portable (non-installed) version has all the critical functionality.
   %%**Reason:** We do not want to install all your projects on our testing machines when we test them for grading.%%